kathybeyer/kathybeyer.github.io/pages/contact.md

 permalink: /contact
 ---

-# Contact
+Get in Touch

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+You may contact me:[through my email](mailto:kathy.beyer.photographer@gmail.com) if you have any questions or would like to set up an appointment for photography services.